Sound Fountain

 Hermann Schwertmann (1919-2007)

-The concert performance by pianist Hermann Schwertmann and conductor Alexander Paulmuller with the Niederösterreichisches Tonkünstlerorchester of Tchaikovsky's Piano Concerto in B Flat, Op.
+The concert performance on Sunday, November 25th, 1951, by pianist Hermann Schwertmann and conductor Alexander Paulmuller with the Niederösterreichisches Tonkünstlerorchester of Tchaikovsky's Piano Concerto in B Flat, Op.
 23, prompted Marcel Prawy to arrange for a recording session.

 Hermann Schwertmann in the mid nineteen fifties.